Corona and the effects on contracts under Dutch law

 If there is no contractual clause to the contrary, the parties to a contract under Dutch law can generally claim specific performance, if this is not definitively or temporarily impossible.

-As mentioned above, the governmental measures to address the corona crisis could legally constitute the impossibility to perform a commercial contract under Dutch law.
+The governmental measures to address the corona crisis could legally constitute the impossibility to perform a commercial contract under Dutch law.

-But this has to be assessed case by case, for each specific contract.
+This has to be assessed case by case, for each specific contract.

 1. Every failure of a party in the performance of one of his obligations, gives the opposite party the right to set aside the mutual agreement in full or in part, unless the failure, given its specific nature or minor importance, does not justify this setting aside and its legal effects.